 - Next place a large piece of transparent tape, or clear packing tape, over the print, carefully peeling off the fingerprint and placing it on an index card or piece of white paper.
 Challenge him to identify the arches, loops, and whorls within the lifted “latent” fingerprints to see if it’s yours or his!

 Extension: Certain chemical fumes react with the perspiration or organic residue left in a fingerprint.
-Have your teen experiment for themselves: all they will need is a square of aluminum foil folded in fourths, a glass jar, “Superglue,” and a smooth object like an ink pen.
-They should wipe down the object and then hold it for a minute so that their fingers leave prints.
+Have your teen experiment for himself: all he'll need is a square of aluminum foil folded in fourths, a glass jar, “Superglue,” and a smooth object like an ink pen.
+He should wipe down the object and then hold it for a minute so that his fingers leave prints.
 Set the object inside the jar.
 Next, put several drops of superglue on the middle of the pie plate and turn the jar upside down over it.
-The strong chemical fumes from the cyanoacrylate in the glue will react with the residue from their fingers enabling them to see white fingerprint images on the object after about half hour.
+The strong chemical fumes from the cyanoacrylate in the glue will react with the residue from his fingers enabling him to see white fingerprint images on the object after about half hour.